ansfl/MoRPINet/README.md

 Additionally, five IMUs were mounted on a rigid surface at the front of the RC car.
 We worked with the Movella DOT IMUs, capable of operating at a 120[Hz].
 The DOT software allows synchronization between the IMUs.
 Thirteen distinct trajectories were recorded during field experiments with a total of 58 minutes for a single IMU and  290 for the entire dataset.
 Each trajectory includes GT data obtained from the GNSS RTK, and inertial measurements recorded simultaneously by the five IMUs mounted on the RC car.
 Each recording session began with a one-minute static period, which was utilized for stationary calibration and synchronize the timing between the IMU and GNSS RTK measurements.
 Synchronization between the two sensors was achieved during post-processing.
 The biases of the IMU's accelerometers and gyroscopes were determined by averaging the IMU measurements for a few seconds taken during the stationary period of each recording.

 The test dataset includes four trajectories of driving between two fixed points with a distance of about 25 meters.
 Those trajectories were recorded while the robot was moving in a snake-like slithering motion.
 The test dataset is the same for all baseline methods (INS and MoRPI) and the proposed MoRPINet approach.
-During assessment time, we tested MoRPI using the gain achieved by the corresponding training group, and for MoRPINet we used D-net with the optimal weights from the training process.
 Additionally, two straight-line motion trajectories with a distance of about 25 meters were recorded.
 We used the two straight-line motion trajectories to evaluate only the INS method as the common baseline setup.

-The rest of the trajectories are used for the neural network training dataset.
-All of them include snake-like slithering motion with variable frequency and amplitude with slowly changing heading direction (no sharp turns).

-For MoRPI A and G methods, the role of the training dataset is to acquire the approach gain.
- Sub-trajectories composed of straight segments from the MoRPINet training dataset are used to estimate the required MoRPI gain G and lead to optimal results given this training dataset.
-These sub-trajectories are consistent with MoRPI, as MoRPI is specifically designed to operate on paths composed of straight segments.

 ## Algorithm